(Last Revised June 2022)

 A. An officer whose leadership and action are not seen to inspire confidence, keep members active, benefit the members, serve them as they should be served, to maintain and advance the goals of this organization, or who is accused of malfeasance, misfeasance, or nonfeasance, may have charges preferred against him/her and be tried for removal from office.

 B. Removal from office under Section 5A shall be mandated by a two-third’s majority vote of the membership present and voting after the indictment has been read and the accused is given full and fair opportunity to reply to the charge(s) at a special meeting, convened for that sole purpose.

 C. The indictment shall be a written document which describes the alleged offense(s), signed by the indictors.
-An indictment may be brought by (1) one-third of the membership, (2) two-thirds of the board of directors, (3) unanimous consent of the trustees.
+An indictment may be brought by (1) one-third of the membership, (2) two-thirds of the Board of Directors, (3) unanimous vote of the Trustees.

-D. If any officer is absent without good cause for three consecutive meetings of the board of directors, or more than four such meetings within a period of twelve consecutive months, his/her office shall be declared vacant by a majority of the board of directors.
+D. If any officer is absent without good cause from three consecutive meetings of the Board of Directors, or more than four such meetings within a period of twelve consecutive months, his/her office shall be declared vacant by a majority of the Board of Directors.

 SECTION 9.
 VACANCY

-A. During the temporary absence of any officer, or vacancy of any office, the president, with the approval of the board of directors, may appoint a member in good standing to fill the vacancy pro tem.
+A. During the temporary absence of any officer, or vacancy of any office, the President, with the approval of the Bboard of Directors, may appoint a member in good standing to fill the vacancy pro tem.

 B. On the occasion of the death, discharge, resignation or retirement of any officer of this organization, that office shall be declared vacant.

 C. Vacancies of office, other than the office of President, shall be filled for the remainder of the term by the President, with the approval of the Board of Directors.

 D. A vacancy in a Board of Directors seat shall be filled from the department in which the vacancy occurred.